armandobermudezmartinez/landingpage-sidecar/README.md

 # DOI resolver for Scicat Landingpage

-This sidecar container allows resolving download links and other information throgh the Scicat landingpage, using context negociation for ld+json and metalink4+xml.
+This sidecar container allows resolving download links and other information through the Scicat landingpage, using context negociation for ld+json and metalink4+xml.
 In addition it embeds the ld+json in the angular html of the landingpage, making the metadata available for crawlers.

 ld+json for crawlers: